Savings Accounts

 Every month, millions of Brits check their Premium Bonds hoping for a windfall.
 Yet most people don’t actually understand the premium bonds odds they face, or how NS&I’s prize draw genuinely works behind the scenes.

 The marketing shows smiling jackpot winners.
 The reality involves complex probability mathematics that determine whether your £25 stake or £50,000 maximum holding will ever see a return.
-Let me break down exactly what your real chances are in 2026.
+This guide explains exactly what your real chances are in 2026.

 Premium Bonds Expected Return Calculator